ProseMirror/website/pages/docs/guides/doc/index.md

    content) counts as one token.
 So if the document starts with a paragraph, the start of that paragraph counts as position 1.

- * Each character counts as one token.
+ * Each character in text nodes counts as one token.
 So if the paragraph at the start of the document contains the word “hi”, position 2 is after the “h”, position 3 after the “i”, and position 4 after the whole paragraph.

- * Leaf nodes that do not allow content (such as images) also count as one token.
+ * Leaf nodes that do not allow content (such as images) also count as a single token.

 So if you have a document that, when expressed as HTML, would look like this: